A distribution-guided Mapper algorithm: Methods

-The quantile $\alpha$ controls the overlapping ratios: larger $\alpha$ leads to lower overlapping ratios.
-Distributions of components in mixture models are often heterogeneous, resulting in flexible quantile intervals automatically.
-Proper $\alpha$ selection is crucial to ensure all points are covered.
-The Mapper algorithms usually require pairwise overlap (i.e. each interval has overlap with its neighbours)\cite{dey2017topological,dlotkoBallMapperShape2019,buiFMapperFuzzyMapper2020,chalapathiAdaptiveCoversMapper2021}.
-For D-Mapper, the pairwise overlap property can also be preserved, as shown in Figure \ref{show_algorithm_alpha} (a).
-However, larger $\alpha$ may result in disjoint intervals, Figure \ref{show_algorithm_alpha} (b) gives an example of disjoint intervals caused by improper large $\alpha$.
+The confidence level $1-\alpha$ controls the overlapping ratios: a larger $\alpha$ value leads to lower overlapping ratios.
+The distributions of components in mixture models are often heterogeneous, automatically resulting in flexible intervals.
+Proper $\alpha$ selections are crucial to ensure all points are covered.
+The Mapper algorithms usually require pairwise overlapping (i.e. each interval overlaps with its neighbours)\cite{dey2017topological,dlotkoBallMapperShape2019,buiFMapperFuzzyMapper2020,chalapathiAdaptiveCoversMapper2021}.
+The D-Mapper algorithm can also reserve the pairwise overlap property, as shown in Figure \ref{show_algorithm_alpha} (a).
+However, a larger $\alpha$ value may result in disjoint intervals, Figure \ref{show_algorithm_alpha} (b) gives an example of disjoint intervals caused by an improper large $\alpha$ value.
 Thus, in this work, we propose a method to find the upper bound of $\alpha$ that guarantees the pairwise overlap property.
 By establishing this upper bound, we also significantly narrow the potential range of $\alpha$ values, thereby facilitating parameter tuning.
 Denote $F_i^{-1}$ the inverse of the cumulative density function of the $i$th ordered component, thus the $i$th interval $u_i$ is given by $[F_i^{-1}(\alpha/2),F_i^{-1}(1-\alpha/2)]$, $i=1,\ldots,n$.
 The idea of this method is to find the upper bound $\alpha'$, that guarantees the intersection of each paired adjacent intervals is not empty, $u_i\cap u_{i+1}\neq \emptyset$, \emph{i.e.}, $F_i^{-1}(1-\alpha/2) \ge F_{i+1}^{-1}(\alpha/2)$, $i=1,2,\ldots,n-1$.
-Notice that although pairwise overlap is a good property for a Mapper graph, this property is not necessary for all situations.
+Notice that although pairwise overlapping is a good property for a Mapper graph, this property is not necessary for all situations.
 One can construct a good Mapper graph with some paired adjacent intervals being non-overlap as long as the union of intervals can cover all data points.
-As shown in \textcolor{black}{Figure \ref{cirs_results} (a)} in Section \ref{Results}, since there are no points between the two disjoint circles, disjoint paired adjacent intervals should be presented in the corresponding Mapper output graph.
+As shown in Figure \ref{cirs_results} (a) in Section \ref{Results}, since there are no points between the two disjoint circles, disjoint paired adjacent intervals should be presented in the corresponding Mapper output graph.
 We add one threshold parameter $\alpha^*$ to allow for disjoint paired adjacent intervals (lines 6-10 of Algorithm \ref{alpha-upperbound}).
-In practice, we suggest to set \textcolor{black}{$\alpha^{*}=0.005$}.
+In practice, we suggest to set $\alpha^{*}=0.005$.
 Algorithm \ref{alpha-upperbound} describes how to find the upper bound of $\alpha$.